 Sure, 4K monitors and ultra-high refresh rate displays that push 360Hz or more are out there, but both of these are incredibly demanding on your hardware.
 That’s where 1440p at 144Hz hits the sweet spot: a perfect middle ground that delivers both clarity and performance.
 And with monitor tech evolving fast, there are now countless models to choose from.

-This guide cuts through the clutter by highlighting five of the top picks based on price, features, and general reviews.
+This guide cuts through the clutter by highlighting four of the top picks based on price, features, and general reviews.
 From curved options like the Samsung Odyssey G5 to budget-friendly picks such as the ASUS TUF Gaming VG27VH1B, there's something here for every setup.

 - Best 1440p 144Hz monitor overall - LG UltraGear 27GL83A-B